Atlow: History

-Parish Church
+Parish church

 Atlow was historically part of the parish of Bradbourne.
 It became an independent civil parish in 1866, at which time the rectory had a net yearly value of £150, an average tithe rent-charge of £89.
 The rectory (residence) itself was in gift from H.C.
-Okeover esq. (of Okeover Hall, Staffordshie -approx 5 miles away) and came with 15 acres of Glebe land.
+Okeover esq. (of Okeover Hall, Staffordshire, approximately 5 miles away) and came with 15 acres of Glebe land.

-The current Parish Church was consecrated by George Selwyn, Bishop of Lichfield, in May 1874 and is dedicated to Saint Philip and Saint James.
+The current parish church was consecrated by George Selwyn, Bishop of Lichfield, in May 1874 and is dedicated to Saint Philip and Saint James.
 It was built to replace an earlier parish church, dedicated to All Saints, and was built on a plot of land between the site of the old church, and the road (recorded as Church Lane, now called Atlow Lane).
 The church was designed by H. I. Stevens, who died in the year before the church was consecrated.
 The church is built in gritstone ashlar, using the Early English style; it consists of a chancel, nave, south porch and western bell-turret.
-The bell-turret is described in 1891 as containing a bell from the former church, showing a monogram and date: 1595 The church is currently Grade II Listed.
+The bell-turret is described in 1891 as containing a bell from the former church, showing a monogram and date: 1595 The church is currently Grade II listed.